 Istanbul covers a very large area and is split in two by the Bosphorus.
 The city's historic centre is about 7 kilometres long and 4 kilometres wide on average (4 miles by 2.5 miles).
 This means that it is impossible to avoid using public transport if you want to venture outside the city centre.
 But many districts are very easy to explore on foot.

-Useful tip: PTo save time and money if you will be using public transport frequently, you can purchase a rechargeable IstanbulKart fare card, sold at the airport's Metro station, which may be used to buy tickets for all modes of transport (Metro, trams, buses, ferries).
-When purchased via this card, each trip costs TR 2.15 instead of TRY 4.00.
-The card costs TRY 10.00 and comes with an initial travel value of TRY 4.00.
+Useful tip: To save time and money, you can purchase a rechargeable IstanbulKart fare card, which may be used to buy tickets for all modes of transport (Metro, trams, buses, ferries).
+When purchased via this card, each trip costs TRY 1.95 instead of TRY 3.00.
+The card costs TRY 10.00 and comes with an initial travel value of TRY 3.00.
 It may be recharged with amounts up to TRY 50.00.

 Istanbul's tram system is a very good transport option, especially the line crossing the entire historic centre, from the Theodosian Walls to Taksim Square.
-The neighbourhoods across the Golden Horn, including trendy Galata and Beyoğlu, where nightlife and contemporary culture are as important as historic sights, are also served by the tram.
-A single ticket costs TRY 4.00 (TRY 2.15 when purchased with an IstanbulKart).
+The Latin neighbourhoods across the Golden Horn are also served by the tram.
+A single ticket costs TRY 3.00.

 Taxis are a fairly convenient mode of transport in Istanbul.
+You can recognize the official ones, equipped with meters, to their yellow colour and they are everywhere to be found in town.
+Boat taxis now serve Istanbul, running 24/7, very practical to get around traffic jams.
 Trips within the city centre cost between TRY 6 and TRY 8.

-Upon your arrival in Istanbul, you can get in touch with local tourism professionals for further information and to help organize your stay.Turist Danışma Ofisi
+Upon your arrival in Istanbul, you can get in touch with local tourism professionals for further information and to help organize your stay.Ministry of Culture and Tourism local office

-Istanbul has six official tourist information offices, all located on the European side, where you can obtain information and recommendations for visiting the city and its surrounding area.
+Istanbul has several official tourist information offices, all located on the European side, where you can obtain information and recommendations for visiting the city and its surrounding area.
+Here are the main ones:

 The official website operated by Turkey's Ministry of Culture and Tourism provides a wealth of information on Istanbul.